littke/inspiritas-bootstrap/README.md

 it easy to get new patches from Bootstrap into the theme.

 We recommend you use the same method if you want to change more than what the variables allow you to.
-In the end of inspiritas-theme.less, you can add your own styles.
+In the end of `inspiritas-theme.less`, you can add your own styles.

 If you keep all the original styling of both Bootstrap and Inspiritas intact, you can get new updates from us as well, without having to go through tons of git conflicts.